-- Problems accessing credit, rental property and other services – Bankruptcy will be listed on your credit report for 5 years or longer, and will be listed on a public record (which can be searched for a fee) called the National Personal Insolvency Index forever.
+- Problems accessing credit, rental property and other services – Bankruptcy will be listed on your credit report for 5 years or 2 years from your discharge, whichever is longer, and will be listed on a public record (which can be searched for a fee) called the National Personal Insolvency Index forever.
 This will make it difficult for you to borrow money, particularly while the listing is on your credit report.
-It may also have an affect on your ability to rent property, access telecommunications and other services or purchase insurance.
+It may also have an effect on your ability to rent property, access telecommunications and other services or purchase insurance.

-- Restrictions on borrowing and trading – you cannot borrow over a certain amount, accept goods on credit or hire purchase worth more than a certain amount, or offer to supply goods or services worth more than a certain amount without disclosing to the lender or customer that you are an undisclosed bankrupt ($5,574 as a January 2017 – go to www.afsa.gov.au and select indexed amount for the latest amount)
+- Restrictions on borrowing and trading – you cannot borrow over a certain amount, accept goods on credit or hire purchase worth more than a certain amount, or offer to supply goods or services worth more than a certain amount without disclosing to the lender or customer that you are an undisclosed bankrupt ($5,882 as at May 2020– go to www.afsa.gov.au and select indexed amount for the latest amount)